Amed Bozan

-Amed Bozan (born 1989) is a Kurdish-Swedish actor.
+Amed Bozan (born 1989) is a Swedish actor.
 He is best known for playing Husam in Caliphate (2020), for which he won a Kristallen for Best Actor.
 He also played the lead in Älskade Samir (2023) and had a major role in Cry Wolf (2024).

-Biography
+Life and career

-He was born in Diyarbakır and moved to Sweden when he was three years old.
+He was born in Diyarbakır and moved to Sweden in 1992, when he was three years old.
 He is Kurdish.
-He grew up in Sollentuna and graduated from the Stockholm Theater Academy in 2019.
+He grew up in Sollentuna and graduated from the Stockholm Theatre Academy in 2019.
 He had his debut screen role in Caliphate (2020) as conflicted Islamic State fighter Husam.
 He won a Kristallen for Best Actor for his performance as Husam.